 Taxes for employer-sponsored retirement account

-Basically, your contributions to your retirement account will be taken out of your paycheck before your taxes are deducted (also known as your pretax income).
+Usually, your contributions to your retirement account will be taken out of your paycheck before your taxes are deducted (also known as your pretax income).
 This reduces your taxable income.
 As a result, the taxes on your income after these deductions (post-tax income) would be lower at the end of the year.

 Also, these accounts offer a deferred tax benefit.
 This means you don’t have to pay taxes on your investments until you start to make withdrawals on the accounts once you reach retirement age (age 59.5).
 Or at the required withdrawal age set by the IRS (age 72).